Maxwell317898/Luau-wiki/MD-wiki-files/P5-locals.md

-# local verables
+# Local Variables

-local veribals are a way of storing data you can use later in your code easyly like this
+local variables are a way of storing data you can use later in your code easily like this
 ```lua
 local test = "yummy"
 ```
-this is just defining the verable ``test`` we can use the data/srting inside of ``test`` like this:
+this is just defining the variable ``test`` we can use the data/string inside of ``test`` like this:
 ```lua
 print(test)